 Notwithstanding the above, the Company has elected, in accordance with the UK Corporate Governance Code, to have all Directors reappointed on an annual basis (other than any who have decided to retire at the relevant AGM).

-Except for Amy Schioldager who is retiring, all Directors are standing for re-election at the upcoming AGM on 16 July 2024.
-The Chair is satisfied that, following the conclusion of the external Board evaluation described on page 83, each of the other Directors continues to be effective and demonstrates commitment to their role.
+All Directors are standing for re-election at the upcoming AGM on 16 July 2025.
+The Chair is satisfied that, following the conclusion of the internal Board evaluation described on page 78, each of the other Directors continues to be effective and demonstrates commitment to their role.
 In the case of the Chair, the NEDs are satisfied that he is effective and demonstrates commitment to his role.

-The issued share capital of the Company at the date of the 2023 Annual General Meeting was 290,612,940 ordinary shares of 261⁄4p each (excluding 3,733,333 treasury shares held by the Company).
+The issued share capital of the Company at the date of the 2024 Annual General Meeting was 290,631,933 ordinary shares of 261⁄2 peach (excluding 3,733,333 treasury shares held by the Company).

-2024 Annual General Meeting
+2025 Annual General Meeting

-The AGM of the Company is scheduled to take place at the Procession House Office of the Company on 16 July 2024 at 10:00am; the exact arrangements for the meeting will be subject to any restrictions on gatherings which may be in force.
+The AGM of the Company is scheduled to take place at the Procession House Office of the Company on 16 July 2025 at 2:30pm.
 Details will be contained in the Notice of Meeting, and shareholders will be updated if arrangements change.
 Any shareholder who wishes to vote by proxy or raise a question to be answered in writing should refer to the Notice of Meeting for instructions on how to do so.
-Details of the resolutions to be proposed at the AGM along with explanatory notes are set out in the circular to be posted to shareholders in June 2024 convening the meeting.
-In line with market practice, if votes of more than 20% of those voting are cast against a resolution, the Company will make a statement when announcing the results of the vote to explain any actions it intends to take to understand the reasons behind the vote result.
+Details of the resolutions to be proposed at the AGM along with explanatory notes are set out in the circular to be posted to shareholders in June 2025 convening the meeting.
+In line with the UK Corporate Governance Code, if votes of more than 20% of those voting are cast against a resolution, the Company will make a statement when announcing the results of the vote to explain any actions it intends to take to understand the reasons behind the vote result.